AurelDeveloper/SwissSnowFinderSRV/README.md

 4. **Devise Snow Identification Algorithm:**
    - Develop a smart algorithm to identify the ski station with the most snow in the user's chosen region, leveraging data from the SQL view.

-### Usage Instructions

-Follow these steps to set up SwissSnowFinderSRV on your system and start exploring the ski stations with optimal snow conditions in Switzerland.
-Ensure you have the necessary dependencies installed and configure the server according to your preferences.

 ### 🚀 Getting Started

 1. **Clone the Repository:**